naaf-44/validator/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A flutter package for both Android and iOS which provides the validation functionalities for the input fields.
+A flutter package which provides the validation and input format functionalities for the input fields.

 ## Features

-Provides validation for the input types
+* Provides validation for the input types
     1. text
     2. password
     3. email
     4. phone
     5. url

+* Provides various input formats

 ## Getting started